 Specialized CBE Laboratories

-The Ecology/Physiology Laboratory headed by Dr. Matthew Fields has general microbiology equipment, anaerobic gassing stations, Shimadzu UV-VIS spectrophotometer, biofilm reactors, protein and DNA electrophoresis, Qbit fluorometer, 2 PCR machines (96-well), incubators, laminar/fume hoods, microcentrifuges, table-top centrifuges, and a microcapillary gas chromatograph with dual TCDs.
-The lab also has a light-cycle controlled photo-incubator as well as photo-bioreactors for the cultivation of algae and diatoms, and the lab maintains one -20C freezer and a -70C freezer for sample storage.
+The Ecology/Physiology Laboratory led by Dr. Matthew Fields has general microbiology equipment, anaerobic gassing stations in two lab spaces, Ultra-Centrifuge, Anaerobic Chamber, biofilm reactors, protein and DNA electrophoresis, Qubit fluorometer, two Eppendorf Mastercylcers, and a microcapillary gas chromatograph with dual TCDs.
+The lab has light-cycle controlled photo-incubators as well as photo-bioreactors for the cultivation of algae and diatoms.

 Medical Biofilm Laboratory

-The Medical Biofilm Laboratory (MBL) has earned a reputation for being a university lab that responds quickly to real world needs in the area of health care as it relates to biofilms.
+The Medical Biofilm Laboratory (MBL) has earned a reputation for being a university lab that focuses on industrially relevant medical research in the area of health care as it relates to biofilms.
 Dr. Garth James (PhD, microbiology), Randy Hiebert (MS, chemical engineering), and Dr. Elinor Pulcini (PhD, microbiology) have been the innovative leaders and managers of this respected, flexible, and adaptable lab group.
-The MBL team also includes three full- time research scientists, two technicians, one graduate student, and two undergraduate research assistants.
+The MBL team also includes a full-time Associate Research Professor, a Research Professional, a Research Associate, and two Undergraduate Research Assistants.

 Standardized Biofilm Methods Laboratory

 The Standardized Biofilm Methods Laboratory (SBML) was designed to meet research and industry needs for standard analytical methods to evaluate innovative biofilm control technologies.
-SBML staff and students develop, refine, and publish quantitative methods for growing, treating, sampling, and analyzing biofilm bacteria.
-The SBML members work with international standard setting organizations on the approval of biofilm methods by the standard setting community.
-Under a contract with the U.S. Environmental Protection Agency (EPA), the SBML conducts laboratory research to support the development and standardization of test methods for measuring the performance of antimicrobial products—including those for biofilm bacteria—and provide statistical services related to EPA's Office of Pesticide Programs Antimicrobial Testing Program.
-In addition, they conduct applied and fundamental research experiments and develop testing protocols.
-Methods include: design of reactor systems to simulate industrial/medical systems; growing biofilm and quantifying cell numbers and activity; testing the efficacy of chemical constituents against biofilms; and microscopy and image analysis of biofilms.
+SBML staff and students develop, validate, and publish quantitative methods for growing, treating, sampling, and analyzing biofilm bacteria.
+The SBML members work with international standard setting organizations (ASTM International, ISO) on the approval of biofilm methods by the standard setting community.
+Under a contract with the U.S. Environmental Protection Agency (EPA), the SBML provides statistical services relevant to the EPA's Office of Pesticide Programs Microbiology Laboratory Branch to assess the performance of antimicrobial test methods—including those for biofilm bacteria.
+The SBML received funding from the Burroughs Wellcome Foundation to develop a method for assessing the prevention of biofilm on surface modified urinary catheters that was approved in 2021 as ASTM Standard Test Method E3321.
+In addition, they conduct applied and fundamental research experiments and develop testing protocols for product specific applications.
+Methods include: design of reactor systems to simulate industrial/medical systems; growing biofilm and quantifying microbial abundances and activity; testing the efficacy of chemical constituents against biofilms; and microscopy and image analysis of biofilms.
 SBML staff offer customized biofilm methods training workshops for CBE students, collaborators, and industry clients.
+Contact: Darla Goeres

 Microbial Ecology and Biogeochemistry Laboratory

-Research in the Microbial Ecology and Biogeochemistry Laboratory lies at the intersection of microbial and ecosystem ecology and uses a combination of field and laboratory studies, as well as approaches ranging from the single-cell to the community level.
-Staff in this lab are interested in understanding how the environment controls the composition of microbial communities and how, in turn, those microbes regulate whole ecosystem processes such as nutrient and organic matter cycling.
+Research in the Microbial Ecology and Biogeochemistry Laboratory (www.foremanresearch.com) lies at the intersection of microbial ecology and engineering and uses a combination of field and laboratory studies, as well as approaches ranging from the single-cell to the community level.
+Staff in this lab are interested in understanding how the environment controls the composition of microbial communities and how, in turn, those microbes regulate ecosystem processes such as nutrient and organic matter cycling.
 Ongoing research examines carbon flux through microbial communities, with the long-term goal of improving predictions of carbon fate (metabolism to CO2, sequestration into biomass, long-term storage in ice) in the context of a changing environment.
-Additionally, they are interested in physiological adaptations to life in icy environments.
-Regardless of the environment, the group employs microbiological, limnological, biochemical and molecular biology approaches to investigate fundamental processes carried out by microbes.
+Additionally, the lab is interested in physiological adaptations to life in extreme environments, biofilms in space, microbial biosurfactants, genomics and spectral detection of organic compounds.
+Contact: Christine Foreman

 OTHER Montana State University facilities available for collaborative research